nipunru/nsfw-detector-android/README.md

-# nsfw-detector
+# kotlin-nsfw-detector
-NSFW(Nude Content) Detector using Firebase AutoML
+NSFW Content detector using firebase MlKit (AutoML) and Kotlin.